shivannis/xandr-docs-public/xandr-docs/articles/monetize/using-a-viewability-rate-target-for-guaranteed-views.md

 ---
-Title : Using a Viewability Rate Target for Guaranteed Views Description : Because a vCPM campaign may still incur some impression-based costs, it ms.date: 10/28/2023 may be necessary to manage the average viewability rate.
-Because a vCPM
+title: Microsoft Monetize - Using a Viewability Rate Target for Guaranteed Views
+description: Learn why its important to manage the average viewability rate in this page. ms.date: 10/28/2023
 ---

-# Using a Viewability Rate Target for Guaranteed Views
+# Microsoft Monetize - Using a viewability rate target for guaranteed views

 Because a vCPM campaign may still incur some impression-based costs, it may be necessary to manage the average viewability rate.
 Because a vCPM